 the Connecticut Judicial Branch law librarians:

-your local law library for availability.
+your local law library or

 Connecticut Family Law Citations: A Reference Guide to Connecticut Family